akanksha2496/Data-Striucture-implimentation/README.md

 # 1.stack_using_linklist.java:
-stack implimention using link list
+stack implimention using link list.

-# 2.stack_using_array.java:stack using array
+# 2.stack_using_array.java:

+stack using array.

 # 3.Infix_to_postfix_and_prefix_using_array.java: